 Day Five – Tours, Scottish Food, and the Oban Distillery

 With our energy back to 100%, we woke up early on our fourth day to go on an excursion of the Highlands.
-I booked this tour through TripAdvisor and the operator of the tour was called Timberbush Tours.
+I booked this tour through Tripadvisor and the operator of the tour was called Timberbush Tours.
 We met our driver, Callum, in the city center and took off to the north with about fifteen other people.
-The tour stopped for a short break in a town called Luss on Loch Lomond for some sunrise pictures, and later in a town call Inveraray on Loch Fyne to see a castle before heading to our first major stop: Oban.
+The tour stopped for a short break in a village called Luss on Loch Lomond for some sunrise pictures, and later in a town named Inveraray on Loch Fyne to see a castle before heading to our first major stop: Oban.

 We had about two hours to kill in Oban so we walked along the town’s harbor to admire the view of the sea.
 Then we searched for a place to eat lunch, which wasn’t too difficult since there were restaurants everywhere.
 We ended up choosing the Oban Inn for no particular reason, but I’m glad we did because they had an array of delicious, traditional Scottish food.
 Always down to try something crazy, I ordered the haggis, neeps, and tatties.
 I’m still not really sure what I ate, but honestly, it was a very good dish and I highly recommend it.
 I washed it all down with the Highlander by Fyne Ales, which wasn’t the best beer I’ve had, but certainly not the worst.